 When it comes to cognition, choline is a standout among the B vitamins because it’s the basic building block for acetylcholine, one of the brain’s most crucial neurotransmitters.

-It is safe and without any serious side effects, it actually enhances brain and cell health.
+Alpha GPC is safe and without any serious side effects, and it actually enhances brain and cell health.

 Oxiracetam: A True Cognitive Enhancer That Promotes And Preserves Brain Health